DandelionSprout/adfilt/.github/ISSUE_TEMPLATE/list-entry-submission.md

 Adblocker version(s):

 ## Which filterlists did you use?
-Failing to tell this will temporarily close the report until it has been told
+Failing to tell this will temporarily close the report until it has been told.
 <!-- If you want to save time, you can take a screenshot of your adblocker's list settings. -->

 ## (Optional) Which browser(s) and version did you use?